lamhq/tech-notes/pages/software-engineering/design/ood/design-principles/program-to-interfaces.md

 This design principle encourages writting code that rely on abstractions (interfaces or abstract classes) rather than implementations (concrete classes).

-For example, when you use the `new` operator you are certainly instantiating a concrete class, so that’s definitely an implementation and not an interface.
+For example, when you use the `new` operator you are certainly instantiating a concrete class, so that's definitely an implementation and not an interface.

 ## Benefits